-Why is it that I start humming the score from Soarin’ when peeling an orange?
+Why do I start humming Soarin’s score when peeling an orange?
 Why does a peculiar smell of ‘burning wood’ put a smile on my face?
 What makes shampoo remind me of Disney?
 Am I just an obsessed lunatic?!
 (Note: to that question, probably.
 I felt compelled to update this post in October 2017 with a couple of new favorites.)

-While I wouldn’t rule out the “lunatic” possibility, it turns out this is due to “scent-evoked nostalgia,” a hot topic among scholars right now and might explain why certain Walt Disney World scents trigger emotional reactions and memories.
+It turns out that something else might be at play.
+“Scent-evoked nostalgia,” is a hot topic among scholars right now and might explain why certain Walt Disney World scents trigger emotional reactions and memories.
 For Disney fans, this might seem like old news.
 Disney perfected the art of triggering emotions via scent years ago.
-In fact, there’s probably no better case study of scent-evoked nostalgia than exists in Disney fans, and that’s in large part due to the concerted efforts of WDI’s division of Smellagineers.
+In fact, there’s probably no better case study of scent-evoked nostalgia than exists in Disney fans.
+That’s in large part due to the concerted efforts of WDI’s division of Smellagineers.
 (I don’t think that’s an actual type of Imagineer, but it totally should be.)

 Nostalgia is something I contemplate regularly when it comes to Disney.
 How it keeps pulling me back, causes me to view the parks from a certain perspective, and ultimately, gives me certain biases.
 From a sensory perspective, nostalgia is undoubtedly strong, too.
 We covered how the sounds of the parks have this impact a while ago, and virtually every other post covers the visual and culinary feast the parks are for our nostalgia.
 This is the first time we’ve taken an in-depth look at the role played by scents.